 - Hualien City is the closest city to Taroko Gorge.
 Hualien is quieter than Taipei, but has a huge, lively night market called Dongdamen that I thought was better than Taipei’s popular Ningxia night market.

-Getting there: To get to Taroko Gorge, you need to travel to Hualien first by taking a train from the Taipei Main Station.
+🚇 Getting there: To get to Taroko Gorge, you need to travel to Hualien first by taking a train from the Taipei Main Station.
 You can also do a day tour from Taipei that directly goes to Taroko Gorge by bus, but I recommend enjoying Hualien and breaking up the travel time.

-5. Eat at a night market
+5. Eat at a Taiwanese night market

-My favorite night market was actually Dongdamen in Hualien due to its size, food diversity and quality.
-For Taipei, Raohe and Ningxia has similar food quality and serve slightly different foods, but the former felt bigger than the latter.
-I didn’t make it out to Shilin.
+My favorite night market was Dongdamen night market in Hualien due to its large size, food diversity and quality.
+Taipei, Raohe and Ningxia have similar food quality and serve slightly different foods, but the former felt bigger than the latter.

-What to eat: Street food recommended to me by my Taiwanese friends that I think are worth trying include:
+🍜 What to eat: Street food recommended to me by my Taiwanese friends that I think are worth trying include:

 - Spicy scallion with fried egg: the sauce they use is incredible.
 I ate 3 of these.
 The “spicy” sauce is not that spicy.
-The ones in Dongdamen were much better than the one I had in Taipei.
+The ones in Dongdamen were much better than the ones I had in Taipei.

 - Fried sweet potato balls: extremely good and not as heavy or oily as they look.
 I only saw this in Ningxia and Raohe, and not Dongdamen.